pingcap/docs-cn/tidb-lightning/tidb-lightning-faq.md

 ## How to properly restart TiDB Lightning?

-Depending on the status of `tikv-importer`, the basic sequence of restarting TiDB Lightning is like this:
+If you are using Importer-backend, depending on the status of `tikv-importer`, the basic sequence of restarting TiDB Lightning is like this:

 If `tikv-importer` is still running: